teozoia/CHIP9/README.md

 #### Implementation, little dive into SDL

-The output ASCII screen has been developped by redirecting all the output byte into the console, so every call to assembly `SOUT` simply print the character in register `A` like this:
+The output ASCII screen has been developed by redirecting all the single output byte into the command-line, so every call to assembly `SOUT` simply print the character in register `A` like this:

 ```c++
 static void sout(Instruction *i){ printf("%c", ...registerA...); }
 ```

-The real pixel screen as been implemented like _ModelView_ pattern, the Screen class models the real data with a matrix of 1-bit Pixels and another layer placed takes that data and perform the output within a graphical library.
+The real screen as been implemented like _ModelView_ pattern, the Screen class models the real data with a matrix of 1-bit Pixels and another layer takes that data and perform the output within a graphical library.

 ```c++
 // Pixel class has been created for optimization by setting every uint8_t pixel to size 1-bit